 Learners following the Computer Science syllabus develop their understanding of the main principles of problem solving using computers.
-They can apply their understanding to develop computer-based solutions to problems using algorithms and a high-level programming language.
+They can apply their understanding to develop computerbased solutions to problems using algorithms and a high-level programming language.
 Learners also develop a range of technical skills, as well as being able to effectively test and evaluate computing solutions.
 Studying Computer Science will help learners appreciate current and emerging computing technologies, the benefits of their use and recognise their potential risks.
 During the course, students will be encouraged to develop computational thinking; that is, thinking about what can be computed and how, and includes consideration of the data required.

-Section 1: Theory of Computer Science
+Paper 1: Computer Systems